 No impacts to city-protected trees are anticipated to occur during the operation phase of the proposed program (i.e., post-restoration).
 Should street tree removal or trimming be required, it will be conducted in accordance with the City of Seal Beach's Protective Tree Ordinance and the City of Long Beach's Tree Maintenance Policy.
+If applicable within the restoration program area, the California Coastal Commission Special Condition 1.
+Tree Trimming and Tree Removal Policy for coastal development permit 5-08-187 approved in 2009 would take precedence over the City of Long Beach's Tree Maintenance Policy provisions.
 Therefore, impacts to protected trees would be less than significant.